-BlackRock has entered into a separate sub-advisory agreement with BIL, an affiliate of BlackRock, with respect to each Fund.
-Under each sub-advisory agreement, BlackRock pays BIL for services it provides for that portion of each Fund for which it acts as sub-adviser a fee equal to a percentage of the management fee paid to BlackRock under the Management Agreement with respect to the applicable Fund.
+BlackRock has entered into a separate sub-advisory agreement with BlL, an affiliate of BlackRock, with respect to each Fund.
+Under each sub-advisory agreement, BlackRock pays BlL for services it provides for that portion of each Fund for which it acts as sub-adviser a fee equal to a percentage of the management fee paid to BlackRock under the Management Agreement with respect to the applicable Fund.

 BlackRock has entered into a sub-advisory agreement with BSL, an affiliate of BlackRock, with respect to each of the Low Duration Fund and the Core Bond Fund.
-Under each sub-advisory agreement, BlackRock pays BSL for services it provides for that portion of the Low Duration Fund and the Core Bond Fund for which it acts as sub-adviser a fee equal to a percentage of the management fee paid to BlackRock under the Management Agreement with respect to the Low Duration Fund and the Core Bond Fund, respectively.
+Under each sub-advisory agreement, BlackRock pays BSL for services it provides for that portion of the Low Duration Fund and the Core Bond Fund for which it acts as sub-adviser a fee equal to a percentage of the management fee paid to BlackRock under the Management Agreement with respect to the Low Duration Fund and the Core Bond Fund for which it acts as sub-adviser a fee equal to a percentage of the management fee paid to BlackRock under the Management Agreement with respect to the Low Duration Fund and the Core Bond Fund, respectively.